valkey-io/valkey-doc/topics/bloomfilters.md

 []
 ```

-We can use the `BF.INFO` command's `MAXSCALEDCAPACITY` field to find out the maximum capacity that the scalable bloom filter can expand to hold.
+The `BF.INFO` command's `MAXSCALEDCAPACITY` field can be used to find out the maximum capacity that the scalable bloom filter can expand to hold.

 ```
 127.0.0.1:6379> BF.INFO validate_scale_valid MAXSCALEDCAPACITY